 - Challenging benign and malignant tumors, such as

 - Malignant anterior skull base tumors, such as esthesioneuroblastomas and adenoid cystic carcinomas

 - Cerebrovascular disorders

 - Cranial nerve disorders, such as trigeminal neuralgia and hemifacial spasm

 - Skull base reconstruction

 - Spontaneous, post-traumatic, and postoperative cerebrospinal fluid (CSF) leaks

 Extensive operative experience with both open and endoscopic surgical techniques is provided.
 Additionally, you have opportunities to learn stereotactic radiosurgery using a Leksell Gamma Knife Perfexion device.

 The fellowship consists of both inpatient and outpatient experience with primary clinical responsibility.
-In addition, you participate in basic scientific and clinical research to fulfill the requirements of the program.
+In addition, you have the opportunity to participate in anatomical dissection and basic scientific and clinical research to fulfill the requirements of the program.
 You are expected to assist with ongoing projects and are encouraged to develop investigations of personal design and interest.

 As a fellow, you lead the skull base service during the four quarterly rotations, primarily rotating with Michael J. Link, M.D., and Jamie J. Van Gompel, M.D.
 Alternatively, there is an option to perform research for a quarter, depending on your interests and future career plans.
 Rotation to other Mayo Clinic campuses is not required but will be considered on an individual basis.